← Back to Stories

-US troop withdrawals from Germany amid Trump-Merz diplomatic row over Iran war
+US troop withdrawal from Germany amid Trump-Merz diplomatic row

 Consensus Summary